GhadaAlmashaqbeh/GhadaAlmashaqbeh.github.io/01-research.md

 permalink: /research/
 ---

+*Still under construction!
+More to be added soon.*

 <h1 style="font-family: 'Comic Sans MS'">Research</h1>

 My research interests span cryptography, security, privacy, and distributed systems.
 Broadly, I work on interdisciplinary projects that combine knowledge from various fields toward the design of secure systems and protocols.
 In my research, I look for real life problems and build solutions backed by rigorous theoretical foundations as well as efficient implementations and thorough performance testing.
 I am also interested in conceptual projects that contribute in bridging the gap between theory and practice of Cryptography.